-Family Planning fellows at Johns Hopkins receive subspecialist training in first and second trimester abortion and complex contraception at the Johns Hopkins Center for Family Planning, based at Johns Hopkins Bayview Medical Center.
-As a referral center for the Washington, D.C., Virginia and Maryland region, we often care for patients who have medically complex conditions, which broadens the fellows’ training experience.
-Fellows also gain experience in complex long-acting reversible contraception removals and placements at this clinic.
-In addition, fellows gain experience at Planned Parenthood and serve as adolescent family planning consultants at the Johns Hopkins Children's Center Harriet Lane Clinic.
+CFP fellows at Johns Hopkins receive subspecialist training in first and second trimester abortion and complex contraception at the Johns Hopkins Center for Family Planning, based at Johns Hopkins Bayview Medical Center.
+As a referral center for the Washington, D.C., Virginia and Maryland region, we often care for patients who have medically and surgically complex conditions.
+Fellows also gain experience in complex long-acting reversible contraception removals and placements.
+In addition, fellows can gain experience at Planned Parenthood and serve as adolescent family planning consultants at the Johns Hopkins Children's Center Harriet Lane Clinic.

 - Applicants must be U.S. citizens or permanent residents.